ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 4. performance measurement.

-## How the model and algorithms work together in machine learning?
+## How the model and algorithms work together in Machine Learning?

 For example: